rithinnagaraj/rithinnagaraj.github.io/content/posts/intro-to-rl-blog/index.md

 ### Bellman Optimality Equations

-If we want to find out the optimal values for the value or state-action value functions, we can use the Bellman Optimality Equations:
+If we want to find out the optimal values for the value functions or state-action value functions, we can use the Bellman Optimality Equations:

 $$v\_{\*}(s) = \operatorname{max}_a q\_{\*}(s,a)$$